TheDimPause/micro.blog-navlist-plug-in/README.md

 I felt this change in the update is more flexible - the link to the navigation list can be named and positioned as desired!

+Sample screenshot of a page created by the plug-in:

+---

 ![](https://raw.githubusercontent.com/TheDimPause/micro.blog-navlist-plug-in/master/Example_Navigation_List.png)

+---